How far did I run?

 Map My Run – offering similar features to the previous one but asks you to sign up for a free account.

-The simple guidelines shared here are enough not only to help you work out how many miles you run but also to plan your runs much more effectively and easily.
+The simple guidelines shared here are enough not only to help you work out how far did you run but also to plan your runs much more effectively and easily.
+But if push comes to shovel, heading to a track should be enough.
+Learn how many laps is a mile here.

 What’s not to like!
 Really!